 Bird Monitoring Programs

-The Bird Ecology Program supports several programs that welcome citizen participation.
-Sea Watch, Cadillac Mountain Hawk Watch, and Songbird Watch at Frazer Point.
+The Bird Ecology Program supports several programs that welcome citizen participation, including Sea Watch, Cadillac Mountain Hawk Watch, and Songbird Watch at Frazer Point.
 Check the calendar for upcoming bird tours.

 Climate Change: Sea to Trees at Acadia National Park with Earthwatch Expeditions

-In partnership with Schoodic Institute and Acadia National Park, Earthwatch brings citizen scientist volunteers to Acadia National Park.
-These week-long expeditions study changing flora and fauna of Acadia.
-More information at the Earthwatch website.
-Learn more about Earthwatch.
+In partnership with Schoodic Institute and Acadia National Park, Earthwatch citizen scientist volunteers on week-long expeditions study changing flora and fauna of Acadia.
+Learn more about our partnership with Earthwatch.

 Since 2004, volunteers have documented thousands of insects, spiders, bees, beetles, butterflies, and moths during annual “bioblitzes.”
 Learn more about past bioblitzes.